ernest-bruce/human-internet/humanity/humanity.md

 without a vision and values geared towards humans, the internet infrastructure is incapable of reflecting humane traits
 · nothing in its specifications and implementation say anything about guaranteeing the privacy, security, and safety of its human participants
-· because of that, it is easy for many entities on the internet to dedicate themselves to separate people from their money or to capture data about them and use it to obtain revenue, not to improve the human condition
+· because of that, it is easy for many entities on the internet to dedicate themselves to separating people from their money, or to capturing data about them and use it to obtain revenue, not to improving the human condition
 · *this is unsustainable, self-destructive behavior*
 · people eventually revolt against entities that operate against their best interests
-· just as with the [financial sector][industry_regulation] years ago, people will not take this anymore and will rebel against the companies that abuse them
+· just as with the [financial·sector][industry_regulation] decades ago, people will get fed up and rebel against the companies that abuse them

 the internet of tomorrow, the human·internet, has a vision, principles, *and* values that guide its participants in their journey to help people be better people, and to move humanity forward